pratap86/java-multithreading/README.md

     - The core of the problem is non atomic operations performed on the shared resource.
     - Synchronized solves both Race Condition and Data Race.
 But has a performance penality.
     - Volatile solves all data races by guaranteeing order.

+#### DeadLock occurs when two or more threads wait forever for a lock or resource held by another threads.
+#### Livelocked threads are unalbe to make further progress.
+However the threads are not blocked: they are simply too busy responding to each other to resume work.
   ## Locking Strategies & Deadlocks
    - Fine-Grained Locking - use synchronized at block-level
    - Coarse-Grained Locking - use synchronized at method-level